 Accessibility: There is accessible parking and an accessible restroom at Pfeiffer Beach.
 Additionally, there is a beach wheelchair available at the entrance kiosk. (nice!)
 See here for more information. (new tab or window)

-The sign tells you that you've finally made it here.
+The sign tells you that you've finally made it.

 The beach can also be windy since the rocks seem to funnel the gusts.
-Nothing to do about that, but the beauty of this place is worth it.
+Nothing to do about that either, but the beauty of this place is worth it.

 Realize that not ALL the sand on the beach at Pfeiffer is purple.
 There are patches generally along the northern part of the beach.

-It is from manganese garnet in the hills being washed down the creek to the beach.
+It comes from manganese garnet in the hills being eroded and washed down the creek to the beach.
 You are more likely to see the purple sand after winter storms.
 Sometimes the color appears more pinkish and others report some green color at times.

 It's a beach that rewards a bit of work.
-How many other places will you find sand of this color?
+And at how many other places will you find sand of this color?

 If you get hungry before or after your visit to Pfeiffer (or want a take-along picnic lunch, you could try either of these places, less than a mile south of the turnoff for the beach:The Big Sur Deli